Ideal approach to convergence in functional spaces: Ideal Fr echet--Urysohn property

+Diagrams~\ref{diagram:katetov}, \ref{diagram:katetovfu} raise from Diagram~\ref{diagram:katetovideals} depicting the Kat\v etov order on these ideals.
+Here we use the fact that if $\I_1\leqk\I_2$, then any~$\zsubselmgR{\I_1}$-space is an~$\zsubselmgR{\I_2}$-space as well.
+We recall that \cite[Theorem~4.5]{OrTs13} gives a characterization of $\delta$-spaces by a property of $\cp{X}$ phrased in terms of pointwise convergence of partial real-valued functions on $X$.
+In what follows we shall refer to the latter property of $\cp{X}$ as to $\partlim$.
+We do not define here this property, which is exactly stated in \cite[Theorem~4.5(1)]{OrTs13}, because we do not work with it directly in the paper.

-The~main goal of the~present section is to prove that consistently many arrows ``missing'' in~Diagram~\ref{diagram:katetovfu} actually cannot be added, by relating these properties of $C_p(X)$ to the covering properties of $X$ studied earlier in this paper.
+The~main goal of the~present section is to prove that consistently many arrows ``missing'' in~Diagram~\ref{diagram:katetovfu} actually cannot be added, by relating these properties of $\cp{X}$ to the covering properties of $X$ studied earlier in this paper.
 If $\cp{X}$ is an~$\zsubselmgR{\J}$-space, then $X$ is an~$\subselmgR{\J}$-space, see~\cite{Su20}.
-Hence, for sets of reals and $\J\leq\fin^\alpha$ or $\J\leq\nwd$, we obtain the~following diagram of implications, see Proposition~\ref{subsequenceimpliespi}.\footnote{When discussing relation between an~$\zsubselmgR{\J}$-space and an~$\subselmgR{\J}$-space, we always associate $\subselmgR{\J}$ with a~topological space and $\zsubselmgR{\J}$ with corresponding space of continuous functions.}
+Hence, for sets of reals, we obtain the~following diagram of implications, see Proposition~\ref{subsequenceimpliespi}.